Avaaland/campus-app/README.md

 - Git and Github for version control
 - Github Pages for deployment

-## Here is how to run th project locally
+## Here is how to run the project locally
 1. Clone the repository
 2. Open the project folder in your code editor
 3. Open index.html in your browser